Adolf Hitler's cult of personality: Adolf Hitler's image in propaganda and the mass media

-In 1934, Hitler’s chosen successor, Hermann Göring, said, "There is something mystical, inexpressible, almost incomprehensible about this one man. ...
+In 1934, Hitler's chosen successor, Hermann Göring, said, "There is something mystical, inexpressible, almost incomprehensible about this one man. ...
 We love Adolf Hitler because we believe, deeply and steadfastly, that he was sent to us by God to save Germany. ...
 There is no quality that he does not possess to the highest degree. ...
-For us the fuhrer is simply infallible in all matters political and all other issues concerning the national and social interest of the people".
+For us the Führer is simply infallible in all matters political and all other issues concerning the national and social interest of the people".

 Nazi propaganda relentlessly aimed to persuade Germans to have faith and confidence in the ideas of Hitler.
-The extent of how images of Hitler were used in Nazi propaganda was summarized in 1941 when a Nazi newsreel stated that "a newsreel without pictures of the Führer was not regarded as up to standard".
+The extent of how images of Hitler were used in Nazi propaganda was summarised in 1941 when a Nazi newsreel stated that "a newsreel without pictures of the Führer was not regarded as up to standard".

 British historian Ian Kershaw's book The "Hitler Myth": Image and Reality in the Third Reich was published in 1987.
 In it, he wrote:

 Although the political ideology of Nazism mattered to Hitler himself, many Nazi Party members were indifferent to it, since to the majority of them he was the embodiment of Nazism.

 Führerprinzip

 The Führerprinzip ("leader principle") was the fundamental basis of political authority in Nazi Germany.
-This principle can be most succinctly understood to mean that "the Führer's word is above all written law" and that governmental policies, decisions, and offices ought to work toward the realization of this end.
+This principle can be most succinctly understood to mean that "the Führer's word is above all written law" and that governmental policies, decisions, and offices ought to work toward the realisation of this end.
 The principle also extended to the leadership of other organizations, who were expected to have the last word in their purviews.

 The Führerprinzip was given credence during the Night of Long Knives in 1934 when Hitler ordered a number of extrajudicial executions because of an alleged imminent coup by the SA under Ernst Röhm – the so-called "Röhm Putsch".
 Hitler gave a speech at the Reichstag and said, "The National Socialist State will wage a Hundred Years’ War, if necessary, to stamp out and destroy every last trace within its boundaries of this phenomenon which poisons and makes dupes of the Volk (Volksvernarrung)" and argued that "in this hour, I was responsible for the fate of the German nation and was therefore the supreme judge of the German people!"
 Nazi propaganda claimed that Hitler's actions had saved Germany.